jerichodinozo/resume/README.md

 ## Resources
 - [commonmark.org](https://commonmark.org/help/tutorial/) is a great interactive learning tool for beginners learning Markdown.
 This resource allows individuals to learn about Markdown by performing hands-on tasks while introducing the Markdown syntax.

+- [Git and GitHub Tutorial for Beginners: An In-Depth Guide](https://medium.com/@obaff/git-and-github-tutorial-for-beginners-9abae4a530d4) is a great resource for learning the basics of Git and GitHub.
+This article goes over the fundamentals of GitHub.

 - [GitHub Pages documentation](https://docs.github.com/en/pages) is a great resource for learning more about GitHub pages.
 There are articles that inform readers the capabilities and features of GitHub pages.